TangleSpace/hydralit-example/README.md

         'Models 🧩': ["Spacy NLP","Uber Pickups"],
     }

-    #add a custom loader for app transitions
+    #optional custom loader for app transitions
     #app.add_loader_app(apps.MyLoadingApp())

+    #stil a streamlit application, we can just add stuff directly, it will be there across all applications
     #st.write('**This is completely outside of all HydraApp and HydraHeadApps, we can do whatever we want!** 🤪')

     #run with default menu layout